enlight/polymer-ts-decorators/README.md

 import * as pd from 'polymer-ts-decorators';
 ```

-@is
+@is()
 ---
-A class decorator that sets the `is` property on the class prototype.
+Generates a class decorator that sets the `is` property on the class prototype.
 The [`is`](https://www.polymer-project.org/1.0/docs/devguide/registering-elements.html#register-element)
 property is used to specify the HTML tag name for a custom element.